Overview and legal framework

 ‘Looked after child’ status

-Every child remanded to YDA is to be treated as a ‘looked after’ child.
+Every child remanded to youth detention accommodation or to local authority accommodation is to be treated as a ‘looked after child’.

 Useful resources